 Delegates will gain a wealth of time and money saving effective ways of working with a child’s challenging behaviour and the mental health issues that block learning.

 This course also provides a comprehensive overview of the 10-day course Diploma in Trauma and Mental Health Informed schools (practitioner status) enabling Senior Leads to fully support the TMHI practitioners they send on the Diploma course.
 Many of these will then become the school’s Mental Health Lead.

-The course will therefore positively impact on pupils, staff and the whole school culture.
-The highly innovative relational, regulatory and reflective skills are backed by over 1000 evidence based studies in neuroscience and psychology.
-Each course is run by a Psychologist and Senior Educator.
-Key conversational skills to support children and teenagers with specific mental health issues will also be covered.
+The course aims therefore to positively impact on pupils, staff and the whole school culture.
+The highly innovative relational, regulatory and reflective skills are backed by over 1000 evidence-based studies in neuroscience and psychology.
+Each course is run by a psychologist, and senior educator.

-- Helping children/teenagers to make the shift from expressing their trauma through challenging behaviour, to thinking about their trauma in conversation with trusted adults
+- Take away a wealth of ways of enabling children/teenagers to make the shift from expressing their painful life experience through challenging behaviour, to thinking about their trauma in conversation with trusted adults

 - Gain a deeper understanding of the models which underpin the Trauma-Informed Schools UK approach in order to embed key principles and skill sets within your setting.

 - Develop an understanding of the science of safety, social engagement and creating a psychological safe environment to promote learning

 - Learn how to support yourself, improve your own well being and become an effective stress regulator for others.

 - Feel more confident in distinguishing developmental trauma from possible diagnosis of ASD, ADHD and FAS and be able to challenge misdiagnosis.